Analysis: The US and China can't get along -- even if the planet's future is at stake

 "I think the grievance here, from China, is that the US is not doing enough domestically, and wants to point its finger toward Beijing," said Li Shuo, a policy adviser for Greenpeace China, adding that any "clear-eyed person" could see "there is a big gap between what the US is preaching and what it is doing."

-This type of resentment is widespread among the Chinese public, with online users and news outlets largely ignoring Tianjin talks and giving US efforts the cold shoulder.
+This type of resentment is reflected online, with users and news outlets largely ignoring Tianjin talks and giving US efforts the cold shoulder.
 The few comments made online were negative.

 "If (the US) wants to reach an agreement with China on climate change, the two sides should be on an equal footing, and you should be honest with each other," said one post on the heavily censored social media platform Weibo.
 "There is no need for you to unilaterally impose what China 'must' do."